Reconstructing the orbit type stratification of a torus action from its equivariant cohomology: Orbit type stratification

 \begin{cor} Let $X$ be an equivariantly formal, compact $T$-space such that every isotropy codimension $1$ element of $\chi$ is ramified.
-Then $H_T^*(X)$ encodes $\chi$ up to rational equivalence in the sense that for any $D\in \chi$ the inclusion $C\subset D$ of the unique maximal ramified element in $D$ is a rational equivalence.
-If $X$ is additionally a manifold and the $T$-action is smooth, then all of $\chi$ is encoded in $H_T^*(X)$. \end{cor}
+Then $H_T^*(X)$ encodes $\chi$ up to rational equivalence in the sense that {it encodes $\overline{\chi}$ and that} for any $D\in \chi$ the inclusion {$r(D)\subset D$} of the unique maximal ramified element in $D$ is a rational equivalence.
+If $X$ is additionally a manifold and the $T$-action is smooth, then {$\chi=\overline{\chi}$ and} all of $\chi$ is encoded in $H_T^*(X)$. \end{cor}